Chip shortage: 2020–2023 global chip shortage

+2025–present global memory supply shortage

+Unlike the 2020–2023 global chip shortage, which stemmed primarily from supply chain disruptions related to the COVID-19 pandemic, this shortage is driven by a structural reallocation of manufacturing capacity toward high-margin products for artificial intelligence infrastructure, creating scarcity in consumer and enterprise PC markets.

 Causes

-A 1993 dynamic random-access memory (DRAM) chip famine was caused by a factory explosion at the factory which produced 60% of the world's supply of resin used in chips.
+A 1993 dynamic random-access memory (DRAM) chip famine was caused by a factory explosion on July 4 of that year at the factory which produced 60% of the world's supply of resin used in chips.
 From 1993 to 1994, there was a glut of chips and companies lost incentive to build new leading-edge factories.
 When the new generations came out, there were not enough factories to produce the new chips.

 An earlier chip famine might cause a slump in the market, which would result in fewer chips being manufactured.
 When the slump is over, the demand might grow too high for the companies to fulfill, resulting in a second shortage.

 New generation chips are difficult to produce due to manufacturing capabilities.
 In many cases batches of product are discarded due to manufacturing defects in the first few runs, resulting in manufacturing capacity that could have gone to producing older chips not being used to ship newer chips either.
 Furthermore, customers often want the newest chips available and may not be willing to settle for older chips, so companies must wait for newer chips to put into their products.

 Conversely, older chips can also be subject to chip shortages.
 Older chips made on "mature node" equipment can easily go into shortage if demand spikes, because the production lines have already been fully depreciated and optimized.
 There is no easy way for chip foundries to scale up their production of older chips because the capital costs of setting up or expanding chip production lines are so high that they are economically justifiable only for new lines featuring the latest technology.
 This is what caused global shortages of older chips in 2021 during the COVID-19 pandemic.

 Effects

 The 1988 chip famine caused the delay of Zelda II: The Adventure of Link due to a lack of static random-access memory (SRAM).

-Shortages of Dynamic random-access memory, Static random-access memory, and processors led to raises the prices for remaining chips.
-In 2007, Lack of ICs for their Wii console caused the global Wii shortage.
+Shortages of dynamic random-access memory, static random-access memory, and processors led to raises the prices for remaining chips.
+In 2007, lack of ICs for their Wii console caused the global Wii shortage.

 Lack of chips from the COVID supply disruption caused researchers to develop solderless, 3D printable adapters for converting small outline integrated circuit (SOIC) components to be used in dual in-line package (DIP) package circuits (i.e., breadboards, protoboards, etc.).
 The open-source hardware device, called an additive manufacture breakout board (AMBB) design, provided electronics designers with an increased selection of components for through-hole use by more than a factor of seven.